r3vskd/fig2glocate/README.md

 <img src = 'https://github.com/r3vskd/fig2glocate/blob/main/resources/Screenshot_1.png'></img>

-:warning: This tool is only for educational purposes, use this responsibly :warning:
+:warning: This tool is only for educational purposes, use this responsibly. :warning:

 ## FIG2GLOCATE
 This Python tool retrieves geographical information about a public IP address using the IPinfo API.
 It offers three main functionalities: